josephsl/wintenApps/readme.md

 * Not all features from Windows Insider Preview builds will be supported, more so for features introduced to a subset of Windows Insiders in canary and dev channels.
 * Add-on dev channel will include changes including experimental content that may or may not be included in beta and stable releases, and beta channel will come with changes planned for future stable releases.
 * Some add-on features are or will be part of NVDA screen reader.
-* For best experience with apps that embed web technologies and content such as Start menu and its context menu, enable "Automatic focus mode for focus changes" setting from NVDA's browse mode settings panel.

 For a list of changes made between each add-on releases, refer to [changelogs for add-on releases][1] document.